 What can we offer?

-We have worked with families and organisations that help and support families for over ten years.
+We have worked with families and organisations that help and support families for over fifteen years.
 With this we have gained invaluable input from family members to provide training to the alcohol, drug, and wider workforce to have individuals living with someone else’s alcohol or drug use recognised and supported.

 We can tailor our training sessions to what your organisation is looking for, such as: